Are you wondering how to start a blog and get paid? How to make money online?

 - Without a paid domain name, you’ll have something ugly like myblog.blogger.com.
-This is bad for SEO and harms trust with your readers.
+This is bad for ranking on search engines and harms trust with your readers.

 - Free blogs are very limited in what you can do in terms of design and features.